nirsky/react-native-scaling-example/README.md

  <h3>Method 2: Viewport Units</h3>
 On this method you basically convert every number you'd like to scale on your StyleSheet to a percentage of the device's width or height.
-So If your device's width is 375, 300dp will become `deviceWidth * 0.8` (300/375 = 0.8),
+So If your device's width is 375dp then 300dp will become `deviceWidth * 0.8` (300/375 = 0.8),
 and you can also do it on smaller numbers, for example `fontSize: 14` will become `fontSize: deviceWidth * 0.037`.
 A nice and straight-forward library that can simplify this method is [react-native-viewport-units](https://github.com/jmstout/react-native-viewport-units).
 <br/>
-This is they StyleSheet after *viewporting* stuff around (irrelevant parts were removed, component is exactly the same as the first example):
+This is the StyleSheet after *viewporting* stuff around (irrelevant parts were removed, component is exactly the same as the first example):

 ```javascript
 import {vw, vh} from 'react-native-viewport-units';